August 18, 2022

 • Time to monthly close—easier payment workflows should lead to shorter monthly closes

-Accounts payables financing is a great way of smoothing cash outflows and building great relationships with your vendors.
+Accounts payable financing is a great way of smoothing cash outflows and building great relationships with your vendors.
 Remember to implement it only if the method suits you and your vendors are on board.

 FAQs